Ankr-network/ankr-docs/docs/staking/liquid-staking/matic/matic-liquid-staking-overview.md

 # Polygon Liquid Staking

-**Polygon Liquid Staking** from Ankr Staking offers instant liquidity for your staked MATIC, enabling you to connect your tokens with DeFi platforms and earn several more layers of rewards.
+**Polygon Liquid Staking** from Ankr Staking offers instant liquidity for your staked MATIC, enabling you to connect your aMATICb/aMATICc tokens with DeFi platforms and earn several more layers of rewards.

-Polygon Liquid Staking enables you to earn **alpha**.
-(Alpha is a return on investment that goes far beyond normal increases in the crypto market index).
-Ankr Staking can connect you to the best ways to earn more crypto by staking, arbitrage trading, yield farming, and much more.
+* aMATICb is a reward-earning token, meaning that rewards from MATIC staking will be distributed daily through rebasing and aMATICb holders' balance in their wallet will increase on a daily basis.
+* aMATICc is a reward-bearing token, meaning that the fair value of 1 aMATICc token vs. MATIC increases over time as staking rewards accumulate.

 ## Benefits